-Almaden Lake Project Improvements
+Project Almaden Lake Improvements

-Water Resources Stewardship Program Environmental Enhancement
+Program Water Resources Stewardship - Environmental Enhancement

-Looking southerly at Almaden Lake through which Alamitos Creek flows.
+A southern view of Almaden Lake, through which Alamitos

+Creek flows

 The project will separate Alamitos Creek from Almaden Lake and restore Alamitos Creek's stream function within the footprint of Almaden Lake.
 The goals are to improve water quality and physical habitat for steelhead and other anadromous fish by separating the creek from the lake while incorporating the principle of geomorphic design and to create a self-sustaining channel that requires little maintenance to keep it viable for fisheries and wildlife benefits.
-Benefits of this project will be creation of channel complexity in the restored stream channel such as instream rifflepool habitat, cover for rearing fish, gravel to support spawning and plantings that will provide numerous ancillary wildlife benefits; reduction of high water temperatures released from Almaden Lake into Alamitos Creek; and removal of entrainment, predatory and methylmercury impacts to anadromous fish from Almaden Lake.
+Benefits of this project will be the creation of channel complexity in the restored stream channel such as instream riffle-pool habitat, cover for rearing fish, gravel to support spawning and plantings that will provide numerous ancillary wildlife benefits; reduction of high water temperatures released from Almaden Lake into Alamitos Creek; and removal of entrainment, predatory and methylmercury impacts to anadromous fish from Almaden Lake.
 The objectives are as follows: